 180 Calendar Day Exchange Period

 You must complete your 1031 Exchange transaction, which includes the conveyance (receipt) of title to all of your like-kind replacement properties that you intend to acquire, no later than the earlier of:

 (1) midnight of the 180th calendar day following the close of the relinquished property sale transaction, or

 (2) the due date of your Federal income tax return for the tax year in which the relinquished property was sold, including any extensions of time to file.

 You do not need to be concerned about part (2) above unless the first relinquished property transaction sold and closed on or after October 17th and on or before December 31st of any given tax year, which would mean that the 180th calendar day would fall after April 15.

 You will have less than 180 calendar days to complete your 1031 Exchange transaction if you have a 1031 Exchange transaction closing on or after October 17th and on or before December 31th of any given income tax year, unless you file for an extension of time to file your federal and, if necessary, state income tax returns.
 Once the extensions of time have been filed, you must complete your 1031 Exchange transaction within the 180 calendar days before you actually file your Federal and, if applicable, state income tax returns.
 You will never have more than 180 calendar days to complete your 1031 Exchange transaction.

 Exeter 1031 Exchange Services is always available to assist you in navigating through these 1031 Exchange deadlines.
-You are always welcome to contact any of our 1031 Exchange Specialists at any of our national branch office locations for assistance, to post any question that you may have on our Exeter Discussion Board, or you can reach one of our senior 1031 Exchange Advisors at any time via our Call Exeter 24/7 service.
+You are always welcome to contact any of our 1031 Exchange Specialists at any of our national branch office locations for assistance or you can reach one of our senior 1031 Exchange Advisors at any time via our Call Exeter 24/7 service.

 back to top